Curious About When The hot Air Balloon Was Invented And Who Built the First Hot Air Balloon?

 Roswell Aliens Were Just Balloon Pilots

 Ever heard about the Roswell incident?
-In 1947 one of the project’s test balloons landed on remote Foster Ranch about 35 miles northwest of Roswell, New Mexico, setting off the Roswell flying saucer craze that persists to this day.
+In 1947 one of the project’s from General Mills test balloons landed on remote Foster Ranch about 35 miles northwest of Roswell, New Mexico, setting off the Roswell flying saucer craze that persists to this day.
 The flying saucer and alien part of this Roswell incident has been debunked many times, but the myth endures.

 CIA Balloon Project Mongoose